 Perform a business impact analysis (BIA)

 A crucial step in figuring out how much disruption will cost is to conduct a business impact analysis (BIA).
 It involves calculating the possible effects of a range of scenarios, including natural disasters, fires, and cyberattacks.
-Take into consideration the length of the outage, any additional costs incurred during the recovery phase, and the effect on revenue generation.
+Take into consideration the length of the outage.
+Any additional costs incurred during the recovery phase, and the effect on revenue generation.
 The financial value of lost income will be revealed by this analysis.

 Calculate additional costs